 - The institution must include a student recruitment plan that is open to students at any school.
-A sponsor/student team may be located at any non-research undergraduate, if there is a letter from the sponsoring institution assuring support for the project and responsibility for the student's work. - The institution is strongly encouraged to recruit students from racial and ethnic groups that are underrepresented in science (Black/African-American, Hispanic/Latino, Native American, Pacific Islander). - The institution may apply for support for two to five students per year.
-The request must be justified by the institution, based on how many students they can effectively manage.
+A sponsor/student team may be located at any non-research undergraduate institution, if there is a letter from the sponsoring institution assuring support for the project and responsibility for the student's work. - The institution is strongly encouraged to recruit students from racial and ethnic groups that are underrepresented in science (Black/African-American, Hispanic/Latino, Native American, Pacific Islander). - The institution may apply for support for two to five students per year.
+The request must be justified by the institution, based on how many students they can effectively manage. - This is a three-year award that supports two to five students per institution, per year.
+Renewal is based on satisfactory interim reporting from students, sponsors, and the program director.